nupur-ya/AutodeskWebApp/README.md

     - Laptop - 13" MacBook Air
     - Mobile - iPhone 16 Pro

-  > Known Limitations
+  ## Known Limitations<br />
   - The UI is not mobile-friendly.
 Some elements may appear misaligned.
   - The `Delete Driver` button is located at the bottom of the screen, which can be easily missed.
   - The Race Sessions API sometime takes long to respond.
 If you see server errors, page refresh should fix it.
   - Team car images may not load on first try.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>